Olive Garden Alfredo Sauce

 2. Whisk the heavy whipping cream to the browned garlic.

-3. Once the butter and cream start to bubble, add the freshly grated Parmesan cheese and salt & pepper.
+3. Once the butter and cream bubble, add the freshly grated Parmesan cheese and salt & pepper.

 4. Stir on medium heat until the cream mixture starts to thicken.
-If the sauce does not thicken after a couple of minutes turn the heat up to high, until the sauce thickens, then turn off the heat and continue to stir.
+If it does not thicken after a couple of minutes, turn the heat up to high until it does, then turn off the heat and continue to stir.

 6. Combine the pasta with the alfredo sauce and garnish with chopped parsley.